nataliaperezleal/genome-evolution-design-system/components/clear-button.md

 ### Type (5 variants)
 Type communicates semantic intent and action consequence.
 Overrides or works in harmony with Color.

 - **Default:** No semantic overlay.
 Text inherits from Color property (Default, Evergreen, or Indigo).
 Generic actions without special meaning or consequence.
-Typical color: neutral/primary.
 - **Information:** Communicates informational or help-related action.
 Text color shifts to information color (typically blue).
 Used for "Learn more", help links, or educational actions.
 - **Success:** Communicates successful, positive, or confirmatory action.
 Text color shifts to success color (typically green).
 Used for confirmations, completions, or affirmative actions.
 - **Danger:** Communicates destructive, risky, or negative action.
 Text color shifts to danger/error color (typically red).
 Used for delete, cancel, or warning-level actions.